-The UVA Facilities Management Department is the administrator of UVA's AS&S for SWM/E&SC.
+UVA Environmental Resources is the administrator of UVA's AS&S for SWM/E&SC.
 The following is a breakdown of related responsibilities and titles.
 Responsibilities may be combined in terms of staffing resources only if the person responsible for the task(s) is qualified per Section 1.1.9.
 The following titles are designated to ensure compliance with UVA AS&S for SWM/E&SC on all UVA projects.

 - 2.1 SWM/E&SC AS&S Administrator (Administrator) shall have overall management and coordination responsibilities for UVA AS&S for SWM/E&SC.
-This person will reside within the UVA Facilities Management Department.
-At a minimum, this person shall be a DEQ- certified program administrator.
-All official final SWM and E&SC plan approvals will be issued by the UVA Administrator with a letter that contains the date of the approved plan. - 2.2 SWM/E&SC Plan Reviewer shall be responsible for reviewing plans to ensure compliance with UVA AS&S for SWM/E&SC and applicable SWM/E&SC laws and regulations.
+This person will reside within UVA Environmental Resources.
+At a minimum, this person shall be a DEQ-certified program administrator.
+All official final SWM and E&SC plan approvals will be issued by the UVA Administrator with a letter that contains the date of the approved plan. - compliance with UVA AS&S for SWM/E&SC and applicable SWM/E&SC laws and regulations.
 The Plan Reviewer must state in writing the reason(s) for disapproval of a SWM/E&SC Plan and specify the modifications, terms, and conditions necessary for plan approval.
-This person shall hold a certificate of competence from DEQ in the area of plan review.
-This position will be fulfilled via UVA Facilities Management (FM) or University Building Official (UBO) staff or by Thomas Jefferson Soil and Water Conservation District staff for projects that occur on the Charlottesville campus and the surrounding non-contiguous UVA owned facilities near Charlottesville, VA.
-This position will be fulfilled via UVA FM staff or by staff from the County of Wise for projects that occur at the University of Virginia's College at Wise campus.
+This person shall be a DEQ-certified plan reviewer for ESC and/or SWM as defined in 9VAC25-850.
+This position will be fulfilled via UVA Environmental Resources or University Building Official (UBO) staff or by Thomas Jefferson Soil and Water Conservation District staff for projects that occur on the Charlottesville campus and the surrounding non-contiguous UVA owned facilities near Charlottesville, VA.
+This position will be fulfilled via UVA Environmental Resources staff, UBO staff, or by staff from the County of Wise for projects that occur at the University of Virginia's College at Wise campus.
 Plan reviews completed by non-UVA staff results in a recommendation for action to the Administrator. - 2.3 SWM/E&SC Inspector shall have the responsibility for inspecting E&SC practices to evaluate compliance with the approved E&SC plan and associated laws, regulations, and UVA AS&S for E&SC.
-The inspector shall also be responsible to inspect the construction and effectiveness of permanent stormwater management controls, verify that all required documents are available on-site for view/review, including but not limited to, land disturbance permit, permitted plans, inspections log, VSMP permit, and SWPPP.
+The inspector shall also be responsible to inspect the construction and effectiveness of permanent stormwater management controls, verify that all required documents are available on-site for view/review, including but not limited to, land disturbance permit, permitted plans, inspections log, VSMP permit, and a stormwater pollution prevention plan (SWPPP).
 The inspector shall also review proposed field changes and determine if they need formal plan review approval or only red-line modification (See Section 3.6).
-This position shall be a DEQ-certified inspector from the UVA Facilities
+This position shall be a DEQ-certified inspector from UVA Environmental Resources, UBO, or Facilities Management Department.

-Management Department at either campus or UBO.
 If needed, local municipal inspectors or contractors may also be used.